Esh07/Module-Timetable-Management-System-RESTful-API/README.md

 ### :gear: Setup

-To get started with the project, please refer to the [Documentation]().
+To get started with the project, please refer to the [installation guide]().

 #### API Documentation